domenicozambella/scombinatorics/README.md

 They may be aberrant also for other reasons that I am not aware of.

-N.B.
-The title is a pun intended for Italian speakers.
+Finally, the title is a pun intended for Italian speakers.